brainhack-school2022/sutterlin_project/README.md

 * images : The images used in this README.me
 * results : Saved metrics' dataframe, brain maps (.nii files) showing the voxels that were the most predictive of the target
 * scripts : The main scripts with a function file that are called in main.py
-* src : All the general function that can we reused wihout context
+* src : All the general function that can be reused wihout context

 ## Statistical model

-* A nifti masker was used to project the 3 dimmensional contrast maps to 1 dimension with the argument `(mask_strategy = 'whole-brain-template', standardize = True)`
+* A nifti masker was used to project the 3 dimmensional contrast maps to 1 dimensional with the argument `(mask_strategy = 'whole-brain-template', standardize = True)`
 * Then a SVC was applied using on a K-fold cross-validation with the following parameters : `GroupShuffleSplit(n_splits = 5, test_size = 0.3, random_state = 33)`

 * The final model was fitted all the training set and was then tested on a subset of data for that the model had never 'seen'.
 The final model accuracy = **0.60970874**